Primosten panorama

 For this reason in 2013 Association of Primosten lacemakers Pekljica was founded.
 Lace represents the intangible world heritage inscribed in the UNESCO list in 2009.
 Pag lace from the island of Pag is known in the world.
 There is a difference between the two laces.
 Women from Pag have a design according to which they work, while each piece of Primosten lace is original and it is impossible to make two identical ones.

-Agriculture in the Primošten area
+Agriculture in the Primosten Area

 The area of Primosten abounds in charming villages with a rich history.
 Every household here narrates its story, each house, church or stone would tell you if only they could talk.
 That is why we appreciate the word of mouth or storytelling that our ancestors left us.